MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/deploying-your-application.md

 ### RMS Client 2.1

-The RMS Client 2.1 is software designed for your client computers to help protect access to and usage of information flowing through applications that use RMS whether installed on your premises or in a Microsoft datacenter.
+The RMS Client 2.1 is software designed for your client computers to help protect access to and usage of information flowing through applications that use RMS, whether installed on your premises or in a Microsoft datacenter.

 The RMS Client 2.1 is not a Windows operating system component.
-The RMS Client 2.1 ships as an optional download which can be, with acknowledgment and acceptance of its license agreement, freely distributed with your third-party software to enable client access content that has been rights protected by use and deployment of RMS servers in your environment.
+The client ships as an optional download which can be, with acknowledgment and acceptance of its license agreement, freely distributed with your third-party software to enable client access content that has been rights protected by use and deployment of RMS servers in your environment.

 > [!IMPORTANT]